SxC97/Yabai-Spaces/README.md

 ## Features to add

 - [ ] Allow unique colors for bookends, dividers, icons, and selectors.
-- [ ] Add support for a string of same icons. e.g. SPACES="• • • • • • • • • • • • • • • •" and select the correct one.
+- [ ] Add support for a string of the same icons. e.g. SPACES="• • • • • • • • • • • • • • • •" and select the correct one.
 Not supported with the current parser.
 - [ ] Allow shortcut to edit files in other text editors e.x. nvim, emacs, BBEdit, etc...
 Difficult to implement without a cli tool for said editor.
-For terminal editors a clunky solution is `open 'iTerm' && nvim ~/.yabairc` and set `terminal=true` in the echo statement at the bottom.
-Unfortunately, this is not reliable.
+For terminal editors, a clunky solution is `open 'iTerm' && nvim ~/.yabairc` and set `terminal=true` in the echo statement at the bottom.
+Unfortunately, this is not very reliable.
 - [ ] Better multi monitor support.
 Display total number of spaces and selected space for each display.
-Would require a lot of refactoring but should be possible.
+Would require a lot of refactoring, but, should be possible.
 - [ ] Better support for more than 16 spaces.
 Idea is to display as a fraction e.x.
 16/30.

 ## Credit